scionproto/scion/doc/dev/design/NAT-address-discovery.rst

    -  This approach may be be problematic with sensitive NATs.
    -  We need to somehow standardize the STUN IP/port and/or communicate it to endhosts, e.g. via the topology.json file or the bootstrapping service.

+-  Extend SCMP with a new ERROR message: "invalid source address for first hop pkt", similar to error 33.
+   The router can verify that for first hop packets, the IP src address (and L4 port if applicable) matches the SCION src address (and L4 port).
+   If not, it returns an error, with the actual source address attached somewhere, unless we decide to change the payload so it contains the IP header of the offending packet (and the IP header should contain the NATed IP/port).

+   -  Advantage: One roundtrip less in case an endhost doesn't sit behind a NAT or similar.
+   -  Disadvantages: Conceptually a bit of a hack.
+Complicated to implement.
+      The BR would need to check every outbound packet as part of the fast path.
+      The client would need to somehow buffer sent packets in case of errors to resend them with the correct src address.

 -  Remove all NATs and use IPv6 instead.
 This is technically possible but unlikely to happen anytime soon, especially because scarcity of IPv4 addresses is not the only reason why NATs are deployed.